Congrats on Nailing Your Workout! Now, How Much Protein Do You Need?

 Protein is essential, especially when you’re an active person looking to build muscle or lose weight.
 But this macronutrient seems to elicit a lot of questions: Why is protein important?
 How should you consume it?
 And how many grams of protein do you need after a workout?

-“Every body is different, but studies show that consuming 20 grams of protein post-workout can help optimize recovery and training adaptations such as muscle growth and strength gains,” says Trevor Thieme, CSCS, Fitness and Nutrition Content Director at Openfit.
+“Every body is different, but studies show that consuming at least 20 grams of protein post-workout can help optimize recovery and training adaptations such as muscle growth and strength gains,” says Trevor Thieme, CSCS, Fitness and Nutrition Content Director at Openfit.

 That’s good to know!